farahdq/soal-shift-sisop-modul-1-I04-2021/README.md

 			min = x[y];
 			tag = y;
   compare each segment, and will get the minimum

+  Problems encountered :
+  	 1. at first we still include the first column to be scanned, so the value gone wrong
+  	 2. after the end condition, we are confused how to write the correct syntax form

   ## 2D
   Question : TokoShiSop divides the sales region into four parts: Central, East, South, and West.
 Manis wants to find the region that has the least total profit and the total profit of that region.